robchamberspfc/table-to-tidy-csv/README.md

 # table-to-tidy-csv

-Converts simple tablular data and allows additional columns to be added, either universally or based on the values in other columns.
+Converts simple tabular data and allows additional columns to be added, either universally or based on the values in other columns.

 ## Running